Ready-to-Use Premix Medications.

 Indications

-Dexmedetomidine hydrochloride in 0.9% sodium chloride injection is a relatively selective alpha2-adrenergic agonist indicated for:
+Dexmedetomidine hydrochloride in 0.9% sodium chloride injection is an alpha2-adrenergic receptor agonist indicated for:

-Sedation of initially intubated and mechanically ventilated patients during treatment in an intensive care setting.
+• Sedation of initially intubated and mechanically ventilated adult patients during treatment in an intensive care setting.
 Administer dexmedetomidine hydrochloride in 0.9% sodium chloride injection by continuous infusion not to exceed 24 hours.

-Sedation of non-intubated patients prior to and/or during surgical and other procedures.
+• Sedation of non-intubated adult patients prior to and/or during surgical and other procedures.

 Important Risk Information

-Monitoring: Dexmedetomidine hydrochloride in 0.9% sodium chloride injection should be administered only by persons skilled in the management of patients in the intensive care or operating room setting.
-Patients should be continuously monitored while receiving dexmedetomidine hydrochloride in 0.9% sodium chloride injection.
+• Monitoring: Dexmedetomidine hydrochloride in 0.9% sodium chloride injection should be administered only by persons skilled in the management of patients in the intensive care or operating room setting.
+Patients should be continuously monitored.

 Reports of hypotension and bradycardia have been associated with dexmedetomidine hydrochloride in 0.9% sodium chloride injection infusion.
 Some of these cases have resulted in fatalities.
 If medical intervention is required, treatment may include decreasing or stopping the infusion, increasing the rate of intravenous fluid administration, elevation of the lower extremities, and use of pressor agents.

 Caution should be exercised when administering to patients with advanced heart block and/or severe ventricular dysfunction.
-Because dexmedetomidine hydrochloride in 0.9% sodium chloride injection decreases sympathetic nervous system activity, hypotension and/or bradycardia may be expected to be more pronounced in patients with hypovolemia, diabetes mellitus, or chronic hypertension and in elderly patients.
+Hypotension and/or bradycardia may be expected to be more pronounced in patients with hypovolemia, diabetes mellitus, or chronic hypertension and in elderly patients.

-Transient Hypertension: Has been observed primarily during the loading dose in association with the initial peripheral vasoconstrictive effects of dexmedetomidine hydrochloride in 0.9% sodium chloride injection.
+• Transient Hypertension: Has been observed primarily during the loading dose.
 Treatment has generally not been necessary, although reduction of the loading infusion rate may be desirable.

-Arousability: Some patients receiving dexmedetomidine hydrochloride in 0.9% sodium chloride injection have been observed to be arousable and alert when stimulated.
+• Arousability: Some patients have been observed to be arousable and alert when stimulated.
 This alone should not be considered as evidence of lack of efficacy in the absence of other clinical signs and symptoms.

-Hyperthermia or Pyrexia: Dexmedetomidine hydrochloride in 0.9% sodium chloride injection may induce hyperthermia or pyrexia, which may be resistant to traditional cooling methods, such as administration of cooled intravenous fluids and antipyretic medications.
+• Hyperthermia or Pyrexia: May be resistant to traditional cooling methods, such as administration of cooled intravenous fluids and antipyretic medications.
 Discontinue if drug-related hyperthermia or pyrexia is suspected and monitor patients until body temperature normalizes.

-Hepatic Impairment: Since dexmedetomidine hydrochloride in 0.9% sodium chloride injection clearance decreases with severity of hepatic impairment, dose reduction should be considered in patients with impaired hepatic function.
+• Hepatic Impairment: Clearance decreases with severity of hepatic impairment, dose reduction should be considered in patients with impaired hepatic function.

-The most common adverse reactions (incidence >2%) are hypotension, bradycardia, and dry mouth.
+• The most common adverse reactions (incidence >2%) in adults are hypotension, bradycardia, and dry mouth.

-• Adverse reactions associated with infusions >24 hours in duration include ARDS, respiratory failure, and agitation.
+• Adverse reactions in adults, associated with infusions >24 hours in duration include ARDS, respiratory failure, and agitation.

 • Drug Interactions: